30+ Things to Do May Half Term 2018

 - Don't let the kids brains get rusty over half term with our free printable Wordsearches and Anagrams.

-- Catch up with the latest New Family DVD Releases this May, including Sing and Monster Trucks.
+- Catch up with the latest New Family DVD Releases this May, including Early Man and Disney Pixar's Coco.

 - Try some retro fun and teach the kids to make a pillow fort.